Data-driven state-space and Koopman operator models of coherent state dynamics on invariant manifolds: Results

 Data was generated with the pseudo-spectral code Openpipeflow with $\Delta t=0.01$ on a grid $(N_r,M_\theta,K)=(64,12,18)$, then, following the $3/2$ rule, variables are evaluated on $64\times36\times54$ grid points; thus, $u\in\mathbb{R}^{124,416}$ \citep{willis2017openpipeflow}.
 We ran simulations forward on time, and stored $10^3$ time units at intervals of $0.1$ time units.
 Pipe flow is characterised by the presence of continuous symmetries, including translation in the streamwise direction and azimuthal rotation about the pipe axis.
 We phase-align the data for both continuous symmetries using the first Fourier mode method of slices to improve the effectiveness of the dimension reduction process \citep{method_slices}.

-To find the manifold dimension and its coordinates, we first perform a linear dimension reduction from $\mathcal{O}(10^5)$ to $508$ with POD.
+To find the manifold dimension and its coordinates, we first perform a linear dimension reduction from $\mathcal{O}(10^5)$ to $\mathcal{O}(10^2)$ with POD.
 Figure \ref{Pipe_fig}a displays the eigenvalues, $\mu_i$, of POD modes sorted in descending order.
-We select 508 modes that capture the $99.99\%$ of the total energy of the system.
+We select the leading 256 modes that capture the $99.99\%$ of the total energy of the system.
+Most of these modes are characterised by being complex (i.e., 2 degrees of freedom), so projecting onto these modes results in a 508-dimensional POD coefficients.
 Next, we perform nonlinear dimension reduction in the POD coordinates using IRMAE-WD.
 Figure \ref{Pipe_fig}b shows the singular values $\sigma_i$ resulting from performing SVD on the covariance matrix of the latent data matrix from the autoencoder.
-The singular values for $i\geq 2$ drop to $\approx10^{-6}$, indicating that the dimension of the manifold is $d_\mathcal{M}=2$ which is the correct embedding dimension for a periodic orbit.
+The singular values for $i > 2$ drop to $\approx10^{-6}$, indicating that the dimension of the manifold is $d_\mathcal{M}=2$ which is the correct embedding dimension for a relative periodic orbit,

+given that we have factored out the continuous symmetries as noted above.
 We reiterate that we have elucidated the precise embedding dimension of the manifold, commencing from an initial state dimension of $\mathcal{O}(10^{5})$.